Archived Knowledge Base articles from T.I. Performance.

 For more information about T.I.
 Performance J3 Chips and DIY Tuning products, see here.

-One of the most common questions we get asked about LS engines is which cam for me!
+One of the most common questions we get asked about LS engines is to recommend a cam for a build.
+We wrote this guide to capture our most common LS camshaft recommendations.

 Choosing the right camshaft for your LS is crucial for achieving optimal performance and meeting your specific driving needs.
 At T.I.
 Performance, we offer a wide range of LS camshafts designed to enhance horsepower, torque, and overall engine efficiency.
 Whether you’re looking to boost your street car’s performance or need a camshaft for your track-focused build, our selection caters to various applications, ensuring you find the perfect fit for your LS engine.